By Anietra Hamper

 Ramseyer Farms in Wooster

 Derthicks Farm: It's worth a drive to Derthicks Farm in Mantua as much for the elaborate corn maze as for the pumpkins.
 The corn maze is created with a new theme each year and can only truly be appreciated from an aerial view.
 A visit here is special because it brings the farm experience to life with pigs, horses and other farm animals.

 Maize Valley Farm: A trip to Maize Valley Farm in Hartville is for those looking for a little something extra to go with their pumpkin patch adventure.
 After your wagon ride to the field, plan some time to enjoy the winery, craft brewery and fresh produce at the market on the farm.

 Red Wagon Farm: You'll always remember Red Wagon Farm in Columbia Station for its unique way of charging for pumpkins.
 Instead of paying per-pound or per pumpkin, this farm has an all-you-can-carry for $10 pumpkin price.
 The farm has been around for more than half a century, so they know how to do fall in Ohio right.
-The fall festival weekends include pumpkins, wagon rides, corn maze and plenty of seasonal gourds and other produce for sale.
+The Pumpkin Festival days include pumpkins, wagon rides, corn maze and plenty of seasonal gourds and other produce for sale.

 More Northeast Ohio pumpkin spots to check out: